javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 # Date and time

 Let's meet a new built-in object: [Date](mdn:js/Date).
-It stores the date and provides methods for date/time management.
+It stores the date, time and provides methods for date/time management.

 For instance, we can use it to store creation/modification times, or to measure time, or just to print out the current date.